Nice, France is in a great location on the Mediterranean Sea in the French Riveria.

 The coastal path allows you to explore the natural beauty of the coastline without a crowded view.

-Saint Tropez is the best city for experiencing both the glamorous life of the rich and famous as well as the ordinary but beautiful life of those in the village.
+Saint Tropez is the best day trip from Nice for experiencing both the glamorous life of the rich and famous as well as the ordinary.

 There is a strong dynamic between the historic village and the shorefront that allows you to experience both types of lifestyles in one day.